SambitAcharya/Mini-Projects/Python/Linkedin Company Directory/approach.md

 ##Issues

-**1)**The issue was scraping a particular company's page.
+**1)** The issue was scraping a particular company's page.
 The html code wasn't returned by soup.
-Here is the code which i executed.
+Here is the code which was executed.

 ```python